young-geng/CQL/README.md

 ```
 python -m SimpleSAC.conservative_sac_main \
     --env 'halfcheetah-medium-v0' \
-    --logging.output_dir './experiment_output' \
+    --logging.output_dir './experiment_output'
-    --device='cuda'
 ```

-If you want to run on CPU only, just omit the `--device='cuda'` part.
+If you want to run on CPU only, just add the `--device='cpu'` option.
 All available command options can be seen in SimpleSAC/sac_main.py and SimpleSAC/sac.py.